mvoehringer/gpioLogger/README.md

  ```

 #### Configure 1 wire sensor DS1820 input ####
-* At the moment, only DS1820 sensors are supported, maybe other sensors will also work, but i only have the DS1820 for testing
+* At the moment, only DS1820 sensors are supported, maybe other sensors will work as well, but i only have a DS1820 for testing
-* all sensors have to me connected to GPIO4, this is a limitation of the w1-gpio kernel module and will hopefully be changed in the future
+* All sensors have to be connected to GPIO4, this is a limitation of the w1-gpio kernel module and will hopefully be removed in the future
 * try to load the kernel modules
 ```sh
 sudo modprobe w1-gpio pullup=1